lukaszwos/CFA.js/README.md

 ## Example

 Calculate rolling return in an array
-> rolling return day by day (you can input any number of day - lower than array length of course)
+> rolling return day by day (you can input any number of days - lower than array length of course)

 ```javascript